NCrashed/pdf-slave/README.md

 * Support for template dependencies that include:
   - Bibtex files
-  - Images, other static files.
+  - Images, listings, other static files.
   - Other `.htex` templates that compiles into TeX and includes into parent template.
   - Other `.htex` templates that compiles into PDF and includes into parent template.